Chris De Silva – Parent Governor

 As a proud dad of three kids, two of which go to Wykeham, I believe that school plays an important part in shaping our children’s future.
 I was pleased to be invited to join the board of governors and help support the school as best I can.

-Chris Garforth – Vice Chair, Co-opted Governor
+Chris Garforth – Co-opted Governor

 A Yorkshireman by birth, I’ve lived in Wrench Green since retiring in 2013 from a career in higher education.
 My research and teaching work took me to many different countries where I saw the importance of primary education as a foundation for personal, family and community aspirations.